PdgarHern/ReactWithRubyUsingPostregSQL/README.md

 With its design and search engine, it makes incredibly easy looking up for what you're looking for.
 It comes with a register and login system, where you can create your own user, modify your profile and, by becoming and admin, administrate all the info in the database.

 ### Need Source
+Anime's popularity has grown so much in recent times, and the demand for fast answers its even bigger.<br/>
+Therefore, is logical to think of the possible usage of a fast and user firendly web app where you can store all this information that everyone is talking about at this moment.

+### Demanding Company
+This is a personal project *(The technologies used where demanded by Usabi)*

+### Summarized idea
+So, the idea of the project is to create a place to store and easily find information about animes, actors and characters, giving the tools to make it as comfortable as possible.

 <!-- ### First of all
 To get this app running you'll need to *NodeJS*, *Ruby 2.6.8* with *Rails 6.1* and *PostgreSQL* (I use PostgreSQL 14).<br/>